-TASK # Description Target Completion Date TASK 10 The Jurisdiction will educate commercial edible food generators. (see Edible Food Recovery Education and Outreach above) • Develop a list of food recovery and food recovery services operating within the jurisdiction and maintain the list on the jurisdiction's website.
-The list will be updated annually and include, at a minimum, the following information about each food recovery organization and each food recovery service: • Name and physical address. • Contact information. • Collection service area. • An indication of types of food the food recovery service or organization can accept for food recovery.
-12/31/2022 TASK 11 The Jurisdiction will monitor commercial edible food generator compliance and enforce the commercial edible food generator requirements.
-12/31/2022
+TASK # Description Target Completion Date TASK 8 The Jurisdiction will educate commercial edible food generators. • Develop a list of food recovery and food recovery services operating within the Jurisdiction and maintain the list on the Jurisdiction's website.
+The list shall be updated annually and include, at a minimum, the following information about each food recovery organization and each food recovery service: • Name and physical address. • Contact information. • Collection service area.
+6/30/2023